AroenvR/react-admin-template-ts/README.md

-# Simple React App template using TypeScript.
+# Simple React Admin App template using TypeScript.

 Welcome.
 This is a simplistic template for a quick React App using TypeScript.